 - Heat the mixture over medium high heat, and bring to a low boil.

-- Once bubbles appear, lower the temperature to medium low and cook for another 1 to 2 minutes, while stirring often, until the mixture starts to thicken
+- Once bubbles appear, lower the temperature to medium low and cook for another few minutes, while stirring often, until the mixture starts to thicken.

 - Whisk your egg yolks in a separate medium sized bowl.

 - Add 1/4 cup of the hot pudding mixture to the egg yolks.
 Whisk it together.
 Add another 1/4 cup of the pudding to the eggs and whisk it together.